ml-explore/mlx-swift-examples/README.md

 print(try await session.respond(to: "How about a great place to eat?")
 ```

-Or use the underlying API to control everything aspect of the evaluation.
+Or use the underlying API to control every aspect of the evaluation.

 ## Running